llad/export-for-trello/README.md

 ## Release history

+### Version 1.9.27:

+- fix ajax.fail functions
+- fix loading boards when current board does not belong to any organization

+### Version 1.9.26:

+- export points estimate and consumed from Card titles based on Scrum for Trello
+- improved regex for Trello Plus estimate/spent in card titles

+Changes  merged from [pull request #11](https://github.com/trapias/TrelloExport/pull/11) by [Chris](https://github.com/collisdigital), thank you!

 ### Version 1.9.25
 New feature: paginate cards loading, so to be able to load all cards even when exceeding the Trello API limit of 1000 records per call.